PostHog/posthog.com/contents/blog/sessions-removal.md

 categories: ["General", "Release notes"]
 ---

-This blog post explains the deprecation and removal of the "Sessions" page in PostHog.
+This blog post explains why we're removing the "Sessions" page in PostHog.
 This page used to contain a daily list of all sessions by your users, separating them by periods where inactivity lasted longer than 30 minutes.
 In addition, this is where you would be able to access [recordings](/docs/user-guides/recordings).

 Now, you will see a **Recordings** tab on the main menu in its place.